(Note: If you remove this Wall Of Honor then associated Duplicate Certificate will also be removed)

 The American Immigrant Wall of Honor is open to all entries.
 Included are names representing all ethnicities, all years of arrival, all points of entry, and all modes of travel.
 Names represent families and individuals, both living and deceased.
 Some names have been inscribed to commemorate the centennial of an ancestor’s arrival.
 New Americans inscribe their names to celebrate their naturalization.
 The common element that ties these names together is the celebration of American immigration.

 The names of individuals and families are inscribed on the Wall of Honor for posterity as gifts of remembrance through donations made to restore and maintain Ellis Island.
 You can place a name on The American Immigrant Wall of Honor using our online order form or you can contact us to request information which will be sent via U.S. mail.
 Please follow our name inscription guidelines.
 For each contribution of $150, you can honor the name of a family or individual for future generations.
+Names inscribed before the end of the calendar year appear on the Wall at Ellis Island at the beginning of the following summer.

 The American Immigrant Wall of Honor was designed by Ralph Appelbaum Associates, the firm which designed the exhibits at the Holocaust Memorial Museum in Washington, D.C.
 Virtually every nationality is represented on the Wall from every inhabited continent on the face of the earth.
 Those who endured forced migration from slavery are included, as are our own earliest settlers, the American Indian.